Converting 78 Centimeters to Inches: A full breakdown

 - Sewing and Tailoring: Patterns are often provided in both centimeters and inches, requiring accurate conversion for precise garment construction.

-- Construction and Engineering: Blueprints and specifications may utilize both systems, necessitating conversion for accurate measurements.
+- Construction and Engineering: Blueprints and specifications may apply both systems, necessitating conversion for accurate measurements.

 - Manufacturing and Design: Producing products for international markets often requires working with both metric and imperial units.